pond/dnd/party_riglan/journals/campaign_6/Riglan: Part 3.1.md

 * People here know all about vampires.
 It's matter-of-fact to them.
 * Giving up your village's *children* for consumption is a whole other level of fucked up, but then, Anna is clearly trying to protect - well, *herself* but her village too.
 * There's a twisted morality there.
 In a world where vampires are widespread and you have no powers against them, how do you survive?

-*** MASS RENAME Meliki->Mielikki

-"We need to get out...
-How do we get out?
-Riglan...
-Riglan, how do we get out...?
-Riglan?"

-## Riglan - Day 3 (Goldenfields -> Sungift)

-(--------
-"Riglan..." says Temo, tentatively.

-Riglan looks up, head tilted to the left a little, right ear raised.
-Temo's tone is odd - he seems nervous; unsure.

-"I think...
-I like Celline.
-I think I like Celline a lot."

-Riglan laughs and smiles.
-"I think Celline likes you a lot, too."

-Temo looks awkwardly at the floor, scuffing at it with his boot.
-"But, I mean, really?
-I don't know what to do about it. *Obviously* nothing when we're on the road, but one day...
-I mean, I dunno..." - he tails off.

-Riglan is given reason to pause.
-He hadn't been thinking very far beyond the rest of today, never mind a future beyond wandering.
-Such a time could be a great many years away given his lifespan - perhaps accompanied by Temo's great, great grandchildren by the sounds of things!
-Riglan isn't sure how to respond.

-Temo watches Riglan think; various emotions pass over his face but they're hard to read, and his long Firbolg ears raise and lower, sometimes together and sometimes separately, as if some kind of emotional antennae that Temo decides he should learn to read from one day.

-"Well," says Riglan eventually, "I can't speak much about the far future; I'm not even sure of tomorrow.
-But there will surely be a time when we choose to leave our adventuring days behind us, or at least find - and of this, I'm certainly very hopeful! - long, happy moments of peace in between all of the excitement.
-I'm particularly fond of Celline and Carp and I'm particularly fond of *you* - so for what it's worth, I think the two of you could be a most striking and formidable couple.
-Not much would stand in your way, that's for sure!
-Anyway, the only way to know if it's something that can work is to ask her."

-"And just how am I supposed to do that without fumbling over my words and sounding like a proper fool?"

-"You're asking the wrong person about relationships," says Riglan ruefully.
-"I'm younger than you in Firbolg years and, until a few short months ago, I didn't even know that most of the things we've seen even *existed*.
-It does, however, strike me that I've yet to see you at a loss for words..."

-Riglan pauses for a moment, thinking; Temo still looks unsure.

-"Look at it this way," says Riglan.
-"We trust each other, you and I, on our travels.
-We are friends, we've helped each other out of danger many times and we're each confident in the abilities of the other.
-Put that same confidence in yourself and trust your instincts.
-Just be you - since if, as I suspect, Celline likes you as much as you like her, then it's *you* to whom she'll be most happy talking - not whatever person you think that perhaps you ought to try and be instead.
-No matter how much you might fumble words, she'd no more ever take you for a fool than any of us would, Temo Smoothhands, because she's no fool herself and certainly sees as much of your abilities as we do."

-Riglan stands, and heads towards the door.
-"I'm going to see if Maireagh and Nethza are finished with the repairs.
-I hope that one day I'll be as lucky as Celline and Carp would be, to have someone like you as part of their family."

-Now it's Temo's turn to laugh.
-"I know you don't quite mean it like this, Riglan, but you already have quite a few people like me as part of your family.
-And you always will."
---------)

-RIGLAN'S RARE HERB BREW: 5 HOURS SPREAD OVER TWO DAYS.

-# Plans

-* Take out guards somehow, e.g. Temo invisible, Riglan hidden step & looks like one of the guards, knock them out, Maireagh disguise like the other; done at e.g. toilet
-* Somehow talk to him, e.g. message scroll, to try and convince him not to trust the people he's with; are the guards to protect him or imprison him
-* Perhaps agree on a switcharoo, using disguise self, "accidentally" bumping into him and leaving a dup in Disguise Self with Quori himself hidden temporarily by minor illusion.

-# Spur of the moment actions

-* Try secondary deception, e.g. Druidcraft, but that's deception roll so high risk.
-* Can stop someone shouting via an attempted grapple - contested strength - muffle their mouth; Maireagh can perhaps help (Flash Of Genius) via reaction if she knows what you're doing.

-# Options for persuasion

-* Persuasion roll
-* Insight into their motivations
-* Ask what it would take to get a result
-* Bribery
-* Ways to ask DM: Enquire if others in party would have skills related to the problem, or even if my character might have ideas (even though I don't as a player)
-* For things like perception checking, instead of saying "I want to look around to see if there's anything strange" as it sounds like a cheat code.
-But if I were to say, "are we observant enough to see if anything looks out of place in this room?".
-* Can also go for a very long form "We study the room in detail.
-Can you please tell us what we see?"

-Temo considers a tattoo of masquerade; Nethza, of ghost step, maybe one day of life ward; Riglan thinks that perhaps one day a tattoo of Shadowfell, or a barrier but it would need to be quite a high level one.

-# MASS RENAMES

-Quelline - Qelline
-Denny - Deni
-Adwin - Adwyn
-Torril - Toril
-Celesnia / Celesnya - Selesnya
-Izzit - Izzet
-Mizium - Mizzium

-# TOP OF THE TO-DO LIST

-ADD FOLDER ICONS BUGS:
-* If you edit a style, any list-of-folders entries using that style do not have their icons updated; you need to change to a different style, then change back
-* It's not possible to make a CD/DVD-like icon set without SlipCover.
-If you e.g. say "1 image only" and "never show folder in background", you end up with a tiny thumbnail.
-The code should take the 1-image, no-folder case and realise that it should scale the image up to fit.